ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Quick Answer

-Mixed Tocopherols vs dl-Alpha Tocopherol: which is better?
+Mixed Tocopherols vs dl-Alpha Tocopherol: which is right for you?

-Mixed Tocopherols is the formulary-preferred form based on bioavailability research.
+Mixed Tocopherols is the expert-recommended form based on bioavailability research.

 Preferred Form